Cldfire/mc-server-wrapper/README.md

 # mc-server-wrapper

-WIP Rust program to run a Java Minecraft server (vanilla, Spigot, or PaperSpigot), providing niceties such as a Discord chat bridge, server restart-on-crash, and improved console output.
+Lightweight Rust program to run a Java Minecraft server (vanilla, Spigot, or PaperSpigot), providing niceties such as a Discord chat bridge, server restart-on-crash, and improved console output.

+Not production-ready, but getting there.
+Feel free to use it for non-critical servers, and please report issues!

-## Current status
+## Features

 * Optionally enabled bi-directional Discord chat bridge (see [Discord Bridge Setup](#discord-bridge-setup))
 * Run server with configurable memory allocation